-Oenothera, also known as Mexican Evening Primrose, is a genus of flowering plants from the Onagraceae family.
-These perennial plants can grow up to 3 feet tall and spread about 2 feet wide.
-Oneothera is well-known for its vibrant yellow flowers that bloom in the evening, creating a stunning display of color.
+Oenothera, also known as Evening Primrose, is a genus of flowering plants from the Onagraceae family.
+This perennial is known for its stunning, cup-shaped flowers that often bloom in the evening, giving the plant its unique name.
+Evening Primrose can grow up to 3 feet tall and spread about 2 feet wide.

 Leaves and Flowers